mrtnlst/Longpops/README.md

-# Stickies
+# Sticky Reminders
-Creating reminders with an alarm and due date 5s in the future.
-They will remain on the lockscreen until they are marked as completed.
+Sticky Reminders is meant to be a fast way to create overdue Reminer items, that remain on your lockscreen until they are marked as completed.